Leaking fuel tank caps and problems priming the fuel system

-New, leaking tanks are a result of poor quality control by Miniplane.
-Paramotors are very expensive and there is no excuse for this.
 The edges of the fill and vent areas of tanks where they contact the caps and the openings for the various tubes are usually not properly finished.
 The result is that the tanks leak not only fuel but can be difficult to pressurize with one's breath.
-The net result can be that pilots have trouble with priming the fuel system and the tanks quickly get covered with oil and attract dirt and scum.
+The net result can be that pilots have trouble priming the fuel system.
+Often enough, the tanks quickly get covered with oil and attract dirt and grime.

 There is nothing wrong with the concept of a priming system using a tube to pressurize the fuel tank.
 A primer bulb, on the other hand, adds weight and is another unnecessary point of failure in your fuel system.
-In addition, most priming bulbs are not resistant to the effects of ethanol that is in most service station gasoline and will quickly harden, crack, and leak – just like many other fuel system components and why we emphasize: IF AT ALL POSSIBLE TO DO NOT USE GASOLINE THAT CONTAINS ETHANOL.
+In addition, all but the most expensive priming bulbs are not resistant to the effects of ethanol that is in most service station gasoline and will quickly harden, crack, and leak – just like many other fuel system components and why we emphasize: IF AT ALL POSSIBLE TO DO NOT USE GASOLINE THAT CONTAINS ETHANOL.

-The best way is to immerse it in water (just the top of the tank) and blow in the priming tube to see where the leaks are.
+The best way is to immerse it in water (just the top of the tank held upside down) and blow into the priming tube to see where the leaks are.
 DO NOT USE ANY OTHER MEANS TO PRESSURIZE THE FUEL TANK.
 IT COULD RUPTURE THE TANK.
 If there are leaks do the following, as appropriate: